 But, to be point-blank, WordPress far out-performs ‘em all.

-Running close to WordPress is Weebly that has been presented as a very good an d easy to use blog creation platform.
+Running close to WordPress is Strikingly that has been presented as a very good an d easy to use blog and website creation platform.

-If you have a steep learning curve to technical stuffs, this technology comes with easy capabilities to help you create a blog for your business.
+If you have a steep learning curve to technical stuffs, this technology comes with easy capabilities to help you create a blog, website, ecommerce for your business.

-Weebly is a highly recommended choice by some in the blogging industry.
+Strikingly is a highly recommended choice by quite a handful of content creators in the blogging industry.

 It was built with regular users in mind; no coding skills required, and you don’t have to understand the ins and outs of advanced security settings or SEO to use it.